-- Wiring circuit short – a short circuit commonly occurs where the power side of an electrical circuit is grounded.
+- Wiring circuit short – a short circuit commonly occurs when the power side of an electrical circuit is grounded.
 In real life, a small wire inside a wiring loom rubs through and makes contact with the chassis.
 This condition usually causes a fuse to blow, but not always.

 - Extended crank – a mechanical issue causing an extended crank time will kill a battery over time.

 - A faulty electrical component – a faulty component is a common cause of a battery drain.
-It is usually a poorly fitted accessory, or piggyback wiring on the OBD port.
+It is usually a poorly fitted accessory or piggyback wiring on the OBD port.